10 Tips for Filling Out the FAFSA

 One of the biggest mistakes students and families make is not planning ahead.
 You should make every effort to organize finances BEFORE filling out the FAFSA.
 For example, investing income and assets in FAFSA-exempt places so that the government can’t count the money on an FAFSA form is always a good idea.
 This may mean maximizing contributions IRAs and 401(k)s or liquidating stocks, bonds, and mutual funds to pay off debt.

-Don’t keep money in your name.
+Don’t keep money in your name when filling out FAFSA.

 Watch your earnings.

 Earning too much money from a job can have a negative impact on the aid you receive.
 The current income protection rule (2010/2011) allows dependent students to earn up to $4,500 before money is assessed towards their expected family contribution (EFC).
 For every dollar beyond that amount, students lose $0.50 in aid eligibility.
 To avoid this financial aid pitfall, students should stick with work-study positions or the Americorps program.
 Income earned from these sources will not affect aid eligibility.
+If you follow the easy steps to starting your own business, this might actually hurt you when filling out FAFSA.

-Fill out the FAFSA early.
+Fill out FAFSA early.

 Waiting to fill out the FAFSA form until you have time or have finished your taxes is a huge mistake.
 Aid is almost always awarded on a first-come, first served basis.
 Applying as close as possible to January 1 will significantly increase your chances of getting more aid.
 If you don’t have the numbers you need, enter a ballpark estimate and update the form later.

-Do not overstate your income or assets.
+Don’t overstate your income or assets.

 Not everything needs to be claimed on the FAFSA.
 Be very careful that you do not report income or assets that are FAFSA exempt.
 You can learn more about what you do and don’t have to report by carefully reading the form instructions.
 If you have any doubt about what you need to report, call the Federal Student Aid Information Center at 1-800-4-FED-AID.

-Fill out the form completely.
+Fill out FAFSA completely.

 Leaving parts of the form blank can mess with the formula and negatively impact the amount of aid you receive.
 If the answer to a question is zero, by all means write in a zero.
 Just don’t leave the field blank.